badoualy/morphy-toolbar/README.md

 - No need to handle transitions or whatever youself
 - Perfect to animate a small changes **statically** without scrolling events
 - Several customisations already possible, more to come
+- Smooth animation for transitions (for example when switching fragments)

 Sample
 ----------------